Algorithm and System Co-design for Efficient Subgraph-based Graph Representation Learning: Additional Experimental Settings

-For graph embedding approaches, we first use these models to generate node embeddings, and then train an MLP using DistMult as the decoder to obtain predictions.
-Then, as OGB standard protocol required, to perform data splitting, tune the MLP on the validation set, and evaluate them through the benchmark toolkit.
-All canonical GNN baselines \footnote{\url{https://github.com/snap-stanford/ogb/tree/master/examples/linkproppred}} come with 3 message passing layers with 256 hidden dimensions, and a tuned dropout ratio in $\{0,0.5\}$ for the full-batch training.
-Canonical GNN models use pairwise node embeddings as the representations of link/hyperedge, and then feed these representations into an MLP classifier for the final prediction.
+For graph embedding approaches, we first use these models to generate node embeddings, and then train an MLP as the link predictor with input of the Hadamard product between hidden representations of two nodes.
+Then, as OGB guideline required, to perform data splitting, tune the MLP over the validation set, and test it through the benchmark evaluator.

+All canonical GNN baselines \footnote{\url{https://github.com/snap-stanford/ogb/tree/master/examples/linkproppred}} come with three message passing layers of 256 hidden dimensions, and a tuned dropout ratio in $\{0,0.5\}$ for full-batch training.
+Canonical GNN models combine node embeddings in the queried set as the representations of links/hyperedges, which are later fed into an MLP classifier for final prediction.
 Besides, they need to use full training data to generate robust node representations.
-The hypergraph datasets do not come with node features.
-Thus, the canonical GNNs here use random features as the input for training along with other model parameters.
-R-GCN and R-GNN use relational GCNConv layers that support message passing with different relation types between nodes.
+The hypergraph datasets do not come with raw node features.
+Thus, canonical GNNs here use random features as input for training along with other model parameters.
+R-GCN and R-HGNN use relational \texttt{GCNConv} layers that support message passing with different relation types between nodes.
 The relation type of edges is used as the input beside node features.

-SGRL-based models only use partial train set.
+SGRL-based models only use partial edges from the training set.
 Both SEAL and DE-GNN extract 1-hop enclosing subgraphs for training.
-SEAL applies 3 GCN layers with 32 hidden dimensions plus a sortpooling and several 1D convolution layers to generate the readout of subgraphs.
-DE-GNN adopts the shortest path distance calculated from each subgraph as the input feature, and then employs 2 TAGConv layers with 100 hidden dimensions to generate the readout of the target node set.
+SEAL applies three GCN layers of 32 hidden dimensions plus a sortpooling and several 1D convolution layers to generate readout of the target subgraphs for prediction.
+DE-GNN adopts shortest path distance calculated from each extracted subgraph as the input feature, and then employs two \texttt{TAGConv} layers of 100 hidden dimensions to generate readout of the queried node sets.